 The Colin Fagan and OHIA Scholarship

-The Oregon Homicide Investigators Association (OHIA) is awarding two one-time scholarships each in the amount of $1,500 for the 2020-2021 academic year.
+The Oregon Homicide Investigators Association (OHIA) is awarding two one-time scholarships each in the amount of $1,500 for the 2022-2023 academic year.
 One scholarship will be awarded in the name of Ret.
-Jackson County Sheriff’s Sergeant Colin Fagan and the second will be awarded through OHIA.
+Jackson County Sheriff’s Sergeant Colin Fagan and the second will be awarded in the name of Special Agent In Charge Rich Austria.
 Sgt.
 Fagan was inspirational in the creation of OHIA and was unanimously appointed as the association’s first president.
-Fagan’s vision, knowledge and countless hours of time and energy are the reason OHIA is what it is today.
+The Rich Austria OHIA scholarship is named after our second President who retired from his post in 2022 after serving the association faithfully for many years.
+The vision, knowledge and countless hours of time and energy of both Fagan and Austria are the reason OHIA is what it is today.

 Application: The applicant will need to submit an OHIA scholarship form, two letters of recommendation, and current transcript.
 As part of the application process, applicants will be asked to write about community involvement, school involvement, and future plans.

 2023 Scholarships Now Closed